Thea Energy

-Thea Energy is an American fusion power company based in New Jersey.
-The company was founded in 2022 after a spin-out from the Princeton Plasma Physics Laboratory (PPPL).
-Its original name was Princeton Stellarators, Inc (PSI).
-Thea Energy's approach to commercial fusion is based on the stellarator approach using a unique set of all-planar electromagnetic coils.
-This all-planar coil approach was developed by PPPL and licensed by Thea Energy.
+Thea Energy, formerly Princeton Stellarators, Inc (PSI), is an American fusion power company based in New Jersey.
+The company was founded in 2022 after a spin-off from the Princeton Plasma Physics Laboratory (PPPL) and Princeton University.
+Thea Energy's approach to commercial fusion is based on a stellarator device using a unique set of all-planar electromagnetic coils, the latter developed by PPPL and licensed by Thea Energy.

 History

 Thea Energy was founded in 2022 as Princeton Stellarators, Inc, based on technology licensed from PPPL.

 Thea Energy received two United States Department of Energy INFUSE awards in 2022 and one in 2023.

 In May 2023, Thea was one of eight companies chosen for the United States Department of Energy Milestone-Based Fusion Development Program.

 In September 2024, Thea Energy announced it had raised US$20 million in a Series A funding round led by Prelude Ventures, with participation from 11.2 Capital, Anglo American, Hitachi Ventures, Lowercarbon Capital, Mercator Partners, Orion Industrial Ventures, and Starlight Ventures.
 It was reported that proceeds will be used to construct and operate its proprietary superconducting planar coil magnet array systems, support the design and simulation of its large-scale integrated neutron source stellarator Eos, and expand its team.